rolancon/confetti/README.md

 ### Relational databases

 Relational databases extend further on document stores.
-There are multiple relations (often called records or rows).
-The relations have similar keys (known as columns), but different values (or fields).
-The relations are also are numbered incrementally.
+There are multiple tuples (often called relations, records or rows).
+The tuples have similar keys (known as columns), but different values (or fields).
+The tuples are also are numbered incrementally.
 This can be achieved automatically as follows:

     [table,]
     /